 - Pumpkin Spice - we use cinnamon for the cinnamon sugar coating but if you are all about that pumpkin spice substitute the cinnamon for pumpkin pie spice at a 1:1 ratio.

-- Don't have pumpkin pie spice, the recipe card has a blend of spices that can be used instead!
+- If you don't have pumpkin pie spice, the recipe card has a blend of spices that can be used instead!

 - Cream Cheese Frosting- frost the top of your cookies with cream cheese frosting.
 This is our favorite cream cheese frosting recipe from sally's baking addiction.